TheRedstoneRadiant/doubleclickmacro/README.md

 # This program is designed for use with mice that do not double click.
 I am not responsible for any consequences caused by using the macro.
 Contact me for any queries @ Sylestic#9539 OR https://fiverr.com/RedstoneRadiant

-https://www.virustotal.com/gui/file/ca87ea61aba62bcf818cc67041952e677b0b7c490c0f87d2618d82184aca312c/detection
+I have been noticing that windows defender flags this file, but this is due to the file not having a proper signature, therefore it considers the file malicous. https://www.virustotal.com/gui/file/ca87ea61aba62bcf818cc67041952e677b0b7c490c0f87d2618d82184aca312c/detection

 I have created this in order to fake having a double clicking mouse, specifically in Minecraft PVP where people often have them.
 This is a cost-free way to get one.
 I have made this in the programming language AutoHotkey and you may compile it yourself if that's what you prefer.
 Goodluck.